mboehmerm/LGT8F328P-Displays/README.md

 | VSS  |      | GND             |
 | A    |      | LED A -> 47Ω -> 3.3V (5V)|
 | K    |      | LED K -> GND             |

+The display can be used with 3,3V or 5V.
+In this test i used a 3.3V voltage regulator for VSS and backlight LED.

 Configuration of the u8g2 library in [u8g2_GraphicsTest.ino](/Arduino/u8g2_GraphicsTest/u8g2_GraphicsTest.ino):
 ````java